ikushum/100-days-of-Algorithm-Challenge/README.md

 # I joined the #100DaysOfAlgorithm Challenge.

-To join the Challenge read [Lets Join the #100DaysOfAlgorithm](https://ishansubedi.herokuapp.com/blog/7) and fork this repository to started.
+To join the Challenge read [Lets Join the #100DaysOfAlgorithm](https://ishansubedi.herokuapp.com/blog/7) and get started.

 ##Logs